jonathondilworth/depth-driven-knowledge-retrieval/README.md

 * Documented evaluation metric (nDCG) provides good intuition, but does not fully reflect implementation (one-to-one); not a huge issue as it would technically yield the same results, but principally, should be addressed (the footnote does at least draw attention to this).
 * nDCG also defines $dist(C^\star, D) = 0 \iff C^\star = D$; however, this is misleading (and technically inaccurate), since the quotient poset detailed under §3.1. means that any equivalence relations are unaccounted for in this description.
     * Fix: Replace with $dist(C^\star, D) = 0 \iff C^\star \equiv D$; and we might **explicitly** note that this does, in fact, induce a partial-order (a requisite for the subsequent transitive reduction and resulting Hasse Diagram; the way in which it is currently written under §3.1. implies this, though **it really should be made explicit**; and this, likely, belongs within a *larger proof*).
 The *(Work In Progress)* Proof [is available here.](./proofs/polyhierarchy.md)
-* HiT dataset construction **likely** requires the use of a reasoner as part of the build process, i.e. passing `elk` as an argument to the `reasoner_type` when loading the ontology within `HierarchyDatasetConstructor`, whereas the characterisation of "using the stated view" to train the encoders *(as written in the thesis)* is accurate in the case of OnT, since reasoning is an implicit operation during ELNormalisation, i.e $\sqsubseteq_{st}^{\ast} \rightarrow$ gets atomic concepts $\rightarrow$ gets role dependencies $\rightarrow$ applies EL normalisation $\rightarrow$ reflexive transitive closure $\rightarrow$ verbalise.
+* HiT dataset construction **likely** requires the use of a reasoner as part of the build process, i.e. passing `elk` as an argument for `reasoner_type` when loading the ontology prior to instanciating the `HierarchyDatasetConstructor` (see `./scripts/load_taxonomy.py`, line 57-58).
+The characterisation of "using the stated view" to train the encoders *(as written in the thesis)* is accurate in the case of OnT, since reasoning is an implicit operation during ELNormalisation, i.e $\sqsubseteq_{st}^{\ast} \rightarrow$ gets atomic concepts $\rightarrow$ gets role dependencies $\rightarrow$ applies EL normalisation $\rightarrow$ reflexive transitive closure $\rightarrow$ verbalisation.
+However, the build scripts as originally shipped set `reasoner_type` to `struct` when building the HiT dataset for training.
     * Fix: Modify the `./scripts/build_hit_data.sh` line 30 to line 31, and add `--infer` (which tells the HiT Dataset Constructor to use `elk` rather than `struct`) and *perhaps* add a footnote to the thesis *(it should likely be documented somewhere, it took me a while to figure this out)*.
-* The original evaluation dataset appears to contain **some** instances where $\equiv$ classes had not properly been inferred prior to constructing their ancestor sets, resulting in a shallow hierarchy, *(quite frustrating to realise now).* Though the build scripts that were shipped do work, so you can construct the dataset accurately using the provided scripts.
+* The shipped evaluation dataset appears to contain **some** instances where $\equiv$ classes had not properly been inferred prior to constructing their ancestor sets, resulting in a shallow hierarchy for a minority of cases.
+However, the build scripts that were shipped do function as intended, and as such the dataset can be accurately re-constructed using the provided scripts.
     * Fix: See the [updated evaluation dataset](./data/evaluation_dataset.json) in [the data directory.](./data).